suvDev/MyOldSchool/README.md

 <b>Database:</b> MySql 8.0.21
 and I am using Wamp server to access the database.
 You can download it from here: https://www.wampserver.com/en/download-wampserver-64bits/

+<b>MySql database details:</b>
+Database name: db_test
+Table name: tbl_student

+The table you will create initially should have 4 columns: sid(Primary key integer type), sname(text), rollno(integer), marks(Double).
+Later you can manipulate the db as per your requirement.

 <b>Note:</b> It by default runs on port 3306 but I am using 3308 for this project.

 <b>Building Tool:</b> Gradle- 6.6.1